Teenlife

 8. Update the FAFSA if Necessary

 Most of the questions on the FAFSA want to know your situation as of the day you sign the FAFSA.
-However, there are some instances in which you’ll want to (or be required to) change the information you reported.
-You can make the following changes, according to the Federal Student Aid website:
+However, there are some instances in which you’ll want (or need) to change or update the information you reported.
+The Federal Student Aid website offers a guide on what changes you can make — and how.

 9. Don’t Wait Until the Last Filing Deadline